 How to Clean Your Solar PanelsFire Mountain Solar

+Dirty solar panels are less efficient because the dirt blocks some of the available sunlight, so keeping them clean will keep them operating at peak efficiency.
 The frequency of cleaning will depend on your location and the time of year.
-Seasonal rain and snow melt usually washes off any dirt or animal droppings.
-But if you are in an area that gets little precipitation, or where you seasonally get high soiling from something like pollen or nearby agricultural activity, you will need to clean them periodically.
+Seasonal rain and snow melt usually washes off dust, pollen, animal droppings and other grime that build over time.
+But if you are in an area that gets little precipitation, or where you seasonally get high soiling from things like pollen or nearby agricultural activity, you will want to clean them periodically.

 Cleaning a pole or ground mount system is relatively easy and safe.
-However, if you have a rooftop solar system, and particularly on a multi-story building, it is important that you use a secure ladder, scaffolding or a lift, and proper fall protection gear.
+However, if you have a rooftop solar system, and particularly on a multi-story building, it is important that you exercise caution when cleaning your solar panels.

-- while they are hot will result in rapid evaporation and smearing.
+- Clean early in the morning, in the evening or on an overcast day when your solar panels are cool.
+Cleaning them while they are hot will result in rapid evaporation and smearing.
 In addition, rapid cooling of the aluminum frames could result in module damage.

 - Use water and a soft, non-abrasive brush or a squeegee with a telescoping handle.
 A flow-through handle will also make cleaning a lot easier.

 - Avoid using hard or mineral rich water as it can damage solar panels over time.
 If your tap water is hard you can buy an inexpensive water-softening hose attachment.